 Here is our commitment to working with the Treaty of Waitangi and some useful resources.

 Nā tō rourou, nā taku rourou ka ora ai te iwi

 With your basket and my basket we will sustain the people

 Inspiring Communities is committed to a Treaty honouring Aotearoa where people actively participate in shaping their communities.
-Te Tiriti o Waitangi is a foundation for sharing power between tāngata whenua and tāngata Tiriti to sustain just and vibrant communities.
+Te Tiriti o Waitangi is a foundation for sharing power between tāngata whenua and tāngata Tiriti (all others who have come here) to sustain just and vibrant communities.